 Field-Based Group Project (40%)

 HSA1000 provides students with a sneak peek of Asian studies, potentially cultivating an interest in that field.
-In that sense, this mod could prove useful to students who want to embark on the Asian Studies minor or any major within the Asian Studies basket.
+In that sense, this course could prove useful to students who want to embark on the Asian Studies minor or any major within the Asian Studies basket.

 I also think that HSA1000's tutorial formats in which a lot of healthy in-class discussion is encouraged has allowed students to sharpen their critical thinking as we had to reflect on the points made by others to have relevant conversations in class.
 Critical thinking in general is very important to university life so this is good.

 A location that our group visited for our Field-Based Group Project, the Chulia Mosque in Chinatown.